Favourited 1100 times

 Workawayers usually stay between 1-8 weeks with us, depending on their skills and the time of year.
 (Shorter stays in summer, longer in winter.
-In winter we prefer at least a 2 week stay.)
+In winter we prefer at least a 2-week stay.)

 Waiheke is a beautiful island with lots of wineries, green spaces, bushwalks and wonderful beaches.
 Dolphins and orca (killer whales) are sometimes seen around the island (in winter especially) and we have lots of native birds.
+There is a friendly local community and lots of places to do yoga - in fact Waiheke's main yoga centre is just 5 minutes walk from us :) with fantastic yoga and meditation classes available.

 Our house is a historic old house with a close-up beautiful view over the water at Anzac Bay.
 We are close to a main bus route, so you can easily explore the island or get to the ferry to go into the city.
 You won't need a car to explore most of the island.
+We also have kayaks you can take out on days when the weather is good!

 All meals are included in your stay.